RafaRemote/oc_python_p12_django_orm_secured_backend/README.md

 ## Feature four: application handles new groups

-There is three teams:
+There is two groups:

-- management,
-- sales,
+- sales team
-- support.
+- support team

-CRM users from management team are the admins.
+CRM users with management role are the admins.
 They are the only ones to use the django admin website.

 The two other teams represent two different groups.
-The table below show what they can respectively do.
+The table below show their permissions

-**GROUP SALES**
+User got the permissions that are assigned to their group.

+**SALES TEAM PERMISSIONS**

 | Action           | Object    | Notes                                         |
 |------------------|-----------|-----------------------------------------------|